 The student will draft a 2–3-page single-spaced synopsis of 8 different cases.
 The student will briefly explain the facts, issues, holding, and rationale of each assigned case.
 Each Case Brief must be written in current Bluebook format.
 (MLO: B, D)

-The student will have a Midterm and Final Exam in this course.
-Each exam will cover the Reading & Study material for the module/week in which it is assigned and the preceding modules/weeks.
-Each exam will be open-book/open-notes, and have a 1-hour and 15 minute time limit.
-Both exams contain 50 multiple-choice and true/false questions.
+The student will have a Quiz: Midterm and a Quiz: Final in this course.
+Each quiz will cover the Learn material for the module in which it is assigned and the preceding modules.
+Each quiz will be open-book/open-notes, and have a 1 hour and 15 minute time limit.
+Both quizzes contain 50 multiple-choice and true/false questions.
 (MLO: A, C)